carlosvouking/carlosvouking.github.io/_posts/2018-06-11-Git as a stupid content tracker-:-its internal working principles.md

 **Git is also persistent**
-When generating a hash key for the 'deep learning' string, the string itself can simultaneously be saved in the repository by appending an **'-w'** argument to  the hashing object command. **'-w'** which stands for 'write'
+When generating a hash key for the 'deep learning' string, the string itself can simultaneously be saved in the repository by appending an **'-w'** argument to  the hashing object command. **'-w'** which stands for 'write'. to save the string in a git repository, the repository itself has to exist.
+I can create one as follow: